Signs & Symptoms of Labor

 - Call Your Physician/Nurse Midwife - When you go into labor, contact your physician or nurse midwife following the procedure you were given.

-- Call Us! - When you are instructed to go to the hospital, please call our triage line at (608) 417-6228 so we can be expecting you.
+- Call Us - When you are instructed to go to the hospital, please call our triage line at (608) 417-6228 so we can prepare for your arrival.